Chromium in Water

 Chromium-6 in Madison's Water

-- The chromium-6 found in Madison's water is naturally-occurring and has likely been present in the area's water for many generations.
+- Research conducted in collaboration with the Wisconsin Geological Survey strongly suggests that the chromium-6 found in Madison's water is naturally-occurring and has been present in the area's water for many generations.

 - Although extremely high levels of chromium-6 in drinking water are thought to cause stomach cancer, Madison has a very low rate of the disease.
-The statewide rate of stomach cancer is well below the national average (3.8 per 100,000 people) and Dane County has the lowest rate in the state (2.5 per 100,000 people).
+The statewide rate of stomach cancer is well below the national average (3.8 per 100,000 people) and Dane County has one of the lowest rates in the state (2.5 per 100,000 people).

-- Chromium-6 has been detected at low levels (less than 2 ppb) in 14 of Madison's 22 wells.
+- Chromium-6 has been detected at low levels (less than 2 parts per billion) in 14 of Madison's 22 wells.